FelipenerySilva/Big-Data-first-projects/README.md

 # Big-Data-first-projects
-My first projects from my Big Data course
+Repository containing data science projects from the UON Big Data course completed by me for academic, self learning, and hobby purposes.
+Presented in the form of Jupyter Notebooks.